 Being able to navigate digital content without the use of a mouse is one of the most commonly used accessibility tools for those with visual or motor impairments.
 Luckily, it’s also one of the easiest accessibility features to test.

-Try using your tab and enter keys to first highlight something you want to uncover or navigate to, and then hit the enter key to execute your action.
+Try using your tab key to first highlight something you want to uncover or navigate to, and then hit the enter key to execute your action.
 Think of tab being moving your mouse, and enter is your click.
 Were you able to navigate through the experience in the correct content order?
 Did it trigger the correct interactions?
 Do your hyperlinks work?
 These are crucial controls to make your content accessible to a wider audience.

-Main keys used in testing include:
+The main keys used in testing include:

 Scanning & Evaluation Tools